joeyp722/Enigma/README.md

 Cook [2] showed that SAT problems are NP-Complete.
 Thus, according to the first criterion it is possible to see if a given input gives TRUE as the output, within polynomial time.

-Karp [3] Showed that many combinatorial problems can also be reduced to SAT problems, again within polynomial time.
+Karp [3] showed that many combinatorial problems can also be reduced to SAT problems, again within polynomial time.
 Thus, if one can solve SAT problems one can also solve other NP-Complete problems.

 ## Oracle